Income-driven Repayment - What Is It? How Do I Get It?

 What Is It?

-The main plans are Income-Based Repayment (IBR), Pay As You Earn, and Income-Contingent Repayment (ICR).
+The main plans are Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR).
 In general, here's how they work.

-- You need to complete the IBR/Pay As You Earn/ICR Repayment Plan Request on StudentLoans.gov and provide specific information to qualify.
+- You need to complete the Income-Driven Repayment Plan Request on StudentAid.gov and provide specific information to qualify.

 - Your exact plan varies based on your loan types and specific situation.
-If you reapply each year and qualify, you may have reduced monthly payments for up to 25 years.
+If you recertify each year and qualify, you may have reduced monthly payments for up to 25 years.
 Any remaining balance may be forgiven.
-However, you may be required to pay income tax on the amount that's forgiven.

 - Because income-driven repayment plans generally extend the payment period, you may pay more interest over the life of your loan.